gammu/gammu/docs/manual/project/contributing.rst

 ============

-We welcome contribution in any area, if you don't have developer skills, you can always contribute to :doc:`localization`.
+We welcome contribution in any area, if you don't have developer skills, you can always contribute to :doc:`localization` or just `donate us money`_.
 In case you are interested in fixing some code, please read :doc:`../internal/index` to understand structure of Gammu code.
 We also maintain list of `wanted skills <http://wammu.eu/contribute/wanted/>`_ where you can find in